skip to page content

 Suicide and suicidal ideation can have lasting, harmful effects that impact families and communities.
 While its causes are complex and determined by multiple factors, the goal of suicide prevention research is to understand and reduce factors that increase risk (i.e. risk factors) and increase factors that promote resilience (i.e. protective factors).
 VA conducts an array of research into suicide prevention that looks at everything from predictive modeling to substance use disorders to the policy impacts of Veterans’ choice of services.

-Each "widget" below is populated by a dynamic search of the HSR&D website and its underlying databases.
+Each section below is populated by a search of the HSR website.
 Search results are generated based on the search term "Suicide".
-Results are updated regularly, as new data are available.
+Results are updated as new data are available.

 Citations